 How Does GLA Fit In?

-As I mentioned earlier, people often think of omega-6 fatty acids as the bad guys that lead to inflammation in your dog.
-GLA is the exception to the rule.
+As mentioned earlier, people often think of omega-6 fatty acids as the bad guys that lead to inflammation in your dog.
+GLA is the exception.
 It’s an omega-6 fatty acid that’s also an important anti-inflammatory.

 Our knowledge of omega-6s and their importance only goes back 100 years.
 In 1929, research on rats showed a lack of fatty acids in the diet caused deficiency and even death.
 This research also demonstrated the importance of other essential fatty acids such as the omega-3s.
 Today, researchers continue to learn about the many ways that essential fatty acids like the omega-6s also influence health.
 There is also great awareness about the importance of the proper balance of fatty acids to fight inflammation and prevent chronic disease.
 This applies to people … and dogs.

 AA gives all omega-6 fats a bad name.
 Your dog gets it in his diet from meat and eggs.
 AA is an inflammatory fat … it initiates an inflammatory immune response.

 Again, your dog needs this response when he gets injured or sick.
 But it’s a major cause of chronic inflammation.
 It also happens when your dog’s omega-6 and omega-3 fats aren’t balanced.
 The body produces too much AA and it leads to inflammation.

 LA is truly essential and needs to be in your dog’s diet.
 If LA is deficient, dogs develop skin and coat conditions.
 There can also be reproductive problems and other health issues.

 But LA deficiency is rare.
 It’s found in good quantities in both plant oils and animal fats.
 Too much, in fact.
 And when there’s too much LA in the diet, it gets converted to AA … and inflammation is the result.